lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > incomp(T)), and let d1=Top.
 Then a threshold read could legitimately
 > return either d2=Top or d2'=3.

+This couldn't happen, because there can't be a value of Top in S (because any write that would go to Top would instead step to error).
+Although we don't explicitly prohibit putting a Top element in a threshold set, there's no point in ever doing it, because the LVar could never reach Top and unblock at that element.

 > - p.15, l.-9.
 The reference to Figure 2(b) should presumably be 2(c),
 > since the example talks about pairs of integers.

+Fixed.

 > - p.15, l.-3.
 The forward reference to 2.6 says that it will discuss a
 > generalization of threshold sets, but the actual 2.6 doesn't talk
 > about threshold sets at all, only about generalized updates.

+Ah!
+Good catch.
+That forward reference should point to the new section we're about to add there.
+[TODO]

 > - p.16, 2.4.
 Both lambda-LVar and lambda-LVish are CBV languages, but
 > the LVish library is ultimately embedded in Haskell, a CBN language.
 > At least a few words of explanation are needed.

+Ah.
+We can mention that we use strictness annotations all over the place in the LVish library.
+The monad-par library, its predecessor, did that too.
+[TODO]

 > - p.20, l.-11.
 It's not really Def.
 2.6 of permutations that's being
 > "lifted" to expressions, stores, and configurations, but rather the